mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/schema-first-guide.md

 Custom types, like what we did for the password, are also technically outside the entity generator's reach.
 However, they’re self-contained - they can still exist even if the entity changes shape entirely, and the entity may have a custom type swapped out during a regeneration.

-Since we did introduce this in our code base though, we shold also address another problem this creates.
+Since we did introduce this in our code base though, we should also address another problem this creates.
 Try to regenerate the entities again.
 You will notice there's now an error.
 The error happens because MikroORM is trying to import the ".customEntity" files, but that file can't run without the generated entity already being present.
 To fix the problem, we'll need to rename our overrides before regeneration (so that MikroORM doesn't recognize them during entity generation), and restore their names after regeneration.

 To do this, install renamer: